Every athlete has been there: Your alarm goes off and you just can’t summon the motivation to get out of bed and onto the bike.

 There have been a few times in the last eight years that I thought about hanging it all up.
 Maybe not in the respect that I really wanted to quit, but I definitely doubting whether I could really do it.

-I worked full-time to make some money and bulk up my savings so I could take a stab at trying to professionally race.
+I worked full-time to make some money and bulk up my savings so I could take a stab at trying to race professionally.
 But when you’re 27 and living at home with your parents, it makes you doubt yourself.

-The next time I wanted to walk away was last year.
-I was going through a divorce, and my entire life felt turned upside down.
 My now ex-husband and I separated when I had just gotten out of the hospital from a surgery infection.
 I had a PICC line sending antibiotics straight through my veins and into my heart, and was in the worst health condition possible.
 Then my relationship went up in the air.
-When you don’t have your health, you feel so alone, and you’re trying to figure out your next steps – you just really feel stuck.
-So I doubted going forward with racing, and in life.
-I lost my sense of self when I was going through this.
-At the same time, I gave up my house and just headed to Boulder, CO, hoping I’d find a renewed sense of self.

 I was so grateful to race a few times last year, but then I got hit again with the same break as I was running out of the swim in bare feet.
 I had surgery in December, and when I started to run again in March, I felt pain just six weeks later.

 The one thing that kept me from quitting each of those times was the support team around me.

 When I was going through my divorce, my coach, family, and my manager really helped me stay the course and keep the faith.
 Plus, my sponsors – including Polar, Pearl Izumi, Shimano, Red Bull, Roka, Ashworth Awards, Xlab, and Scott Bikes – helped me stay active on the sidelines while supporting the triathlon community.

 By the end of that camp, I was a different person.
 I saw who I was, what I stood for, and what I wanted in my life.
 I realized that the relationship I was in was not for me.
 The difficult decision of looking at divorce and giving up wasn’t even in my head anymore.

 Now, it’s important for me to spend a lot of time in nature.
 Part of doing this sport, for me, is connecting with people and the outside world.
 When I find my mind moving too fast or in doubt, I go ride my bike, run, swim, or hike in nature.
 You can find so many answers and so much connection with yourself and the outside world during this time.